-2. Introduction to violence in institutions for juvenile offenders
+Chapter 2 Introduction to violence in institutions for juvenile offenders

 It has been estimated that there are at least one million juveniles deprived of their liberty globally (UN Violence Study 2006, p.
-94; Joint Report 2012, p.
-4).
+94).
+Many detained juveniles are awaiting trial (Joint Report 2012, p.
+4; see also CRC Committee 2007, para.
+80).
 Juveniles deprived of their liberty in various kinds of institutions are at a particular risk of being subjected to violence (UN Violence Study 2006, p.
 191).
 The UN Violence Study has identified various forms of violence against juveniles in institutions, both in industrialised as well as developing countries, including violence as a sentence, violence by adult detainees, and violence by other juveniles and self-harm, including self-mutilation and suicidal behaviour (UN Violence Study 2006, p.
 191).
-In addition, it has pointed out that juveniles are under serious threat of violence while in police custody or under the custody of security forces.
+In addition, it has pointed out that juveniles are under a serious threat of violence while in police custody or under the custody of security forces.
 The study has also stressed that the occurrence of violence against juveniles in conflict with the law is more prevalent than violence against juveniles who are placed in closed institutions for other reasons.
 Juveniles in juvenile justice institutions are considered as anti-social and criminal and are therefore subjected more to physically and psychologically impunity (UN Violence Study 2006, p.
 190).
-The UN Violence Study states that 'all the prejudices and discriminations attached to unwanted or family-fewer juveniles are reinforced where the child is seen as a social nuisance, or worse' (UN Violence Study 2006, p.
+The UN Violence Study states that 'all the prejudices and discriminations attached to unwanted or family-less children are reinforced where the child is seen as a social nuisance, or worse' (UN Violence Study 2006, p.
 190-191).

 However, the study has also noted that there is little information on this phenomenon to be found.
-This has also been observed by the UN Committee on the Right of the Child, which has in its concluding observations often expressed concerns on the lack of disaggregated statistical data on the treatment of juveniles in conflict with the law, including juveniles in institutions (Defence for Children, 2008, p.
+This has also been observed by the UN Committee on the Rights of the Child, which has in its concluding observations often expressed concerns about the lack of disaggregated statistical data on the treatment of juveniles in conflict with the law, including juveniles in institutions (Defence for Children, 2008, p.
 7).
 The UN Violence Study has further underscored the need to take action to reduce violence within institutions, with emphasis on staff selection; training and remuneration; conforming to international standards; registration; and monitoring and investigation and complaint mechanisms.